On a spacetime positive mass theorem with corners: Proof of Corollary

 \

 On the other hand, by \cite{Carlotto}, we can conclude the following. \begin{prop} Let $(M,g,k)$ be an initial data set as in Theorem \ref{main}.
 Assume that the dominant energy condition holds on $\Me\setminus \S$ and on $\S$.
 Further assume $(g,k)$ has (boosted) harmonic asymptotics (\cite{Carlotto} Definition 2.3, \cite{EHLS} Definition 4), then $E=|P|$ implies $E=|P|=0$. \end{prop} \begin{proof} From the analysis above, we know that $M$ is foliated by MOTS if $E=|P|$.
 In particular, each level set of the spacetime harmonic function $u$ asymptotic to $\frac{-|P|}{|P|}$ is a stable MOTS on which $h_t+k|_{T\S_t}=0$ (spacetime totally geodesic) by \eqref{tensorwise}, where $h_t$ is the second fundamental form of $\S_t$ with respect to $\frac{\Na u}{|\Na u|}$.
-Besides, $\mu+\la J, \frac{\Na u}{|\Na u|}\ra=0$ on $\S_t$.
-Furthermore by \cite{Carlotto} Theorem 1 (2), we know that $\S_t$ has vanishing Gauss curvature.

 Then, note that for $t>>1$, $\S_t$ is a $C^3$ stable MOTS.
 If $(g,k)$ has (boosted) harmonic asymptotics, then we can apply \cite{Carlotto} Theorem 2 to conclude that $E=|P|=0$. \end{proof}